 But the weight of the pain when we can’t do enough has never left.

 Last month, when I was supposed to be on vacation, there was another death.
-Gunfire broke out, three men were shot, and I was the only one who could help.
+Gunfire broke out from a passing car, three men were shot, and I was the only one who could help.
 I couldn’t do enough.
-Everything I knew to do was not everything that was required and we got them into the care of the paramedics and to the hospital alive but one of them died soon after.
+Everything I knew to do was not everything that was required and we got them into the care of the paramedics alive but one of them died in the hospital.
 His blood drying on my hands.

 I don’t know.

 How many of these nights?
 Some nights I’ve seen the sun rise before I realized how late it was.
-Keeping my mind racing on politics or current events or social justice is the only option I come up with to avoid my mind racing on the disasters all around me.
+Keeping my mind racing on politics or current events or social justice is the only option I come up with to avoid my mind dwelling on the disasters in my own life.

-I do know that I cannot stop being in these places where these things happen.
-I know too much, carry the burden.
+I do know that I cannot stop being in these places, these places where these things happen.
+I know too much, I will always carry the burden.
 Perhaps I will again fail to save a life, again experience trauma, and the burden will increase.
-But if I left their lives I would still carry that burden till the end of mine, and a deeper regret knowing that I wasn’t there.
+But if I left their lives I would still hold that burden till the end of mine, along with a deeper regret knowing that I wasn’t there.

 A story is told of Jesus and His disciples walking one day along a stony road.
 Jesus asked each of them to choose a stone to carry for Him.
 John, it is said, chose a large one while Peter chose the smallest.
 Jesus led them then to the top of a mountain and commanded that the stones be made bread.
 Each disciple, by this time tired and hungry, was allowed to eat the bread he held in his hand, but of course Peter’s was not sufficient to satisfy his hunger.
 John gave him some of his.